omegion/MatLab-Primitive-Object-Detection/README.md

 # MatLab - Primitive Object Detection

-This small project detects the circular and rectangular objects in the given image.
+This small project detects the circular and ellipse objects in the given image.

 ## Example